susam/devil/README.md

 As mentioned before these features are available only when Devil is enabled globally with `global-devil-mode`.
-If Devil is enabled locally with `devil-mode`, then these features not available.
+If Devil is enabled locally with `devil-mode`, then these features are not available.

 Local Mode